 The quickest way to get from the city center to the airport is by using the Airport Express train.
 The Airport Express train starts at Kowloon station.
-You may just need to book a short taxi ride to get you to the station.
+You may need to book a taxi ride to get to the station.

 Airport Shuttle Service

-The recommended way to travel though is with a airport shuttle services directly from your hotel to the airport.
-It will take a bit longer but you get a door-to-door service.
-And it will be a less expensive way to travel compared to taking a taxi.
+Use the airport shuttle services directly from your hotel to the airport.
+It will take a bit longer, but you get door-to-door service.
+And it will be a less expensive way to travel than a taxi.

 Stay in a major hotel and ask when booking if you can reserve seats on the airport transfer bus for your return journey to the airport.

-The Holiday Inn Golden Mile, the Kowloon Hotel and the Park Hotel all have this bus service.
-Together with Langham Hong Kong, Royal Pacific Hotel and the InterContinental Grand Stanford.
-But check with your hotel when booking as this is subject to change.
+The Holiday Inn Golden Mile, Kowloon, and Park Hotel have this bus service, along with Langham Hong Kong, Royal Pacific Hotel, and the InterContinental Grand Stanford.
+But check with your hotel when booking, as this is subject to change.

 The service costs around USD$20 per person.

-The most expensive option for 2 people travelling together is to take a taxi from your hotel to the airport.
+The most expensive option for two people traveling together is to take a taxi from your hotel to the airport.
 Ask your hotel concierge to organize a taxi for you.
-The journey is about 30 minutes and will cost around USD$40.
+The journey is about 30 minutes and will cost around USD $40.